jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

 Repeat these steps for your remaining layers, adding the new, projected layers to your map.
 You can now remove the original, unprojected layers from your map.
-As we have determined that we are only using maps from the areas in Sulawesi Selatan, you no longer need your 'Sulawesi' layer.
+As we have determined that we are only using maps from the areas in Sulawesi Selatan, you no longer need your :kbd:`Sulawesi` layer.

 The option to project 'On the fly' should be turned off.